foundriesio/docs/source/reference-manual/security/ff-security-summary.rst

      - Depends on the SoC
      - Owned and managed by the customer (offline key)

-The Hardware Root of Trust depends on the SoC used.
-Please refer to :ref:`ref-secure-boot` pages and to the vendor reference manual for more information.

 Secure Online Keys for Boot Stack
 ---------------------------------

+The detailed description for the LmP Build certificates, including diagrams for the boot flow, is in :ref:`ref-factory-keys`.

 The exact list of keys used for the boot stack depends on the hardware used.
 Some platforms will not make use of all keys.
 A list of available keys for an LmP build can be found below:

 .. list-table:: LmP Build Certificates Summary
    :header-rows: 1